Roll with the Punches (Van Morrison album): Background and launch

 On 25 September, Morrison spoke to Paul Jones - who is a guest musician on the album - on his BBC Radio 2 show to coincide with its release.
 When Morrison received the Lifetime Achievement Award for Songwriting from Emmylou Harris at the 2017 Americana Music Honors & Awards ceremony, he performed "Transformation", from the album.
 He has said that the inspiration for the song came from encountering the Californian Christian community, Agape.

 Critical reception

 Pitchfork says that Roll with the Punches is "a thorough exploration of the blues", the first time Morrison has dedicated an entire album to that genre.
 Hailing it as "crisp, precise", it "reveals [Morrison's] ability to inhabit classic songs while paying respect to their form."
 Slate finds that it "plays like a party album", and in departing from "his trademark blend of jazz, folk, and Celtic soul" is Morrison's "most distinctive album since 2006’s country covers collection Pay the Devil".
+Greil Marcus called it "a tremendous rebound from his last few albums," writing that Morrison "makes Sam Cooke’s 'Bring It on Home to Me' feel like it has a hundred years ahead of it."